FusionAuth/fusionauth-site/site/_posts/2020-08-20-building-profile-portal-with-flask-oauth-apis.md

 ## Setting up the python virtual environment

 Make a directory for this codebase.
-You could call it something flashy, but I'm going create one called `flask`. `cd` into it, as that's where you'll create the entire portal application.
+You could call it something flashy, but I'm going to create one called `flask`. `cd` into it, as that's where you'll create the entire portal application.
 To set up your virtual environment in this tutorial, you're going to use `venv`: `python3 -m venv venv`.
 This lets us install libraries locally.

 Next, activate this virtual environment by running this command: `. venv/bin/activate`.
 You should now see `(venv)` in front of your shell prompt: